© HansWurst76, Flickr

 points from a possible nine against these sides), all of whom have their sights

 set on Europe next season but have been inconsistent to date.
-Early Champions League exits by the two Manchester clubs could mean that
+Early Champions League exits by the two Manchester Europe in 2012, so sitting in

 third position is currently a good place to be.
 Tottenham certainly have the